 Greg is a graduate of California Polytechnic State University, San Luis Obispo (Cal Poly) and serves on an advisory group to the university President.
 He is an active volunteer in youth programs and a blood donor.
 His daughter, Grace, is a graduate of Cal Poly and Santa Clara University.
 His son, Geoffrey, is an Eagle Scout, an honors graduate of Boise State University, and member of the U.S. Marine Corps.

-She began her legislative career in Sacramento working for Assemblymember Susan Talamantes Eggman, where she staffed the Assemblymember on a wide range of issues including health, business and professions, privacy, consumer protection, and education policies.
-Leah credits her unique approach to advancing clients’ policy goals and strengthening their political brands to her experience working in the Assembly as both legislative and district staff.
+She began her legislative career in Sacramento working for Assemblymember Susan Talamantes Eggman, where she staffed the Assemblymember on a wide range of issues including business and professions, privacy, consumer protection, health, and education policies.
+Leah credits her unique approach to advancing clients’ policy goals and strengthening their political brands to her experience working in the Assembly as both a Capitol legislative and local district staffer.

 Prior to working for the legislature, Leah worked on legislative and policy issues for the County Behavioral Health Directors Association, handling projects to reduce mental health stigma and identify cultural barriers to reduce disparities in communities of color.
 Her passion for policy and the legislative process began while serving as a Student Assistant for the California Department of Justice in the Office of Legislative Affairs, where she was able to hone her skills in policy analysis and coalition building.

-Leah serves on the Board of Directors of the Institute of Governmental Advocates; is a member of California Women Lead; and was selected to participate in the inaugural cohort for Blacks United In Leadership Development (B.U.I.L.D).
+Leah serves on the Board of Directors of the Institute of Governmental Advocates and is a member of California Women Lead.
 In addition, Leah is actively engaged in a local movement to help remove the stigma attached to holistic health and healing in the African-American community.